vlcn-io/materialite/README.md

 2. Streams
 3. Materialized Views

-And everything starts with a `Materialite` instance.
+Everything starts with a `Materialite` instance.
 This instance is used to create data sources, connect third party sources and commit transactions.
-Sources have streams against which computation (map/filter/reduce/join/count/union) can be written.
-Those streams can then be materialized into an incrementally maintained collection that represents the result of the computation.
+Sources emit streams against which computation (map/filter/reduce/join/count/union) can be written.
+Those streams can then be materialized into an incrementally maintained collection that represents the results of the computation.

 ```ts
 const materialite = new Materialite();